-3.8 Overall, PEPs and other high risk customers represent a very small proportion of the total customer base of Financial Advisory Firms (less than 1%).
-Note that the same individual customers may appear more than once in these figures because individuals and businesses may have multiple financial relationships.

-3.9 The number of new high risk customers on-boarded, as a proportion of all new customers, continues to be very low and steady.
-Proportionally, it also continues to be less than the total high risk customer population.
+- 3.8 Overall, PEPs and other high risk customers continue to represent a very small proportion of the total customer base of Financial Advisory Firms (less than 1%).
+Note that the same individual customers may appear more than once in these figures because individuals and businesses may have multiple financial relationships. - 3.9 The number of new high risk customers on-boarded, as a proportion of all new customers, continues to be low and steady.
+Proportionally, it also continues to be broadly consistent with the overall risk profile of the customer book.